CMakePP/CMaize/docs/src/developer/design/user_api/add_target.rst

    gleaned from other sources.
 Requiring the user to restate the information is verbose and violates :term:`DRY`.

+.. _at_maintaining_best_practices:

+maintaining best practices
+   The best practice for how to set up a target will depend on a number of parameters including: the coding language, the build type, and the intended hardware architecture.
+Ideally CMaize will automate the creation of targets adhering to best practices.

 .. _at_coding_languages:

 coding language